If you are new to heart rate monitor training, the following heart rate monitor overview gives you a quick guide.

 Where can I use a heart rate monitor?

 You are generally fine using a heart rate monitor doing non water-related activities.
 There are a number of problems when, for example, you want to use a heart rate monitor with a chest strap while swimming.
 The heart rate transmitter may become loose and shift position while you swim.
 The heart rate transmitter contacts can become short-circuited by pool or sea water.
 In these cases the heart rate monitor may not detect accurately your heart rate electrical signals.
 Further more the wrist watch may not be entirely waterproof and many models do not allow you to press any buttons while swimming.
-If you do want to use a heart rate monitor while swimming, use a strapless system.
+If you do want to use a heart rate monitor while swimming, use a waterproof strapless system.
 A strapless heart rate monitor consists of only a wrist watch and does not measure heart rate continuously.
 It measures heart rate only when you put your fingers on the sensors on the watch.
 So you can do that at the end of your length or session.